Basker Docs

 When to call in a developer

-The extension points above cover most use cases without code.
-Some scenarios do need developer involvement:
+The first two extension points cover most use cases without code.
+Some scenarios do need a developer:

 • Custom apps and integrations — connecting Basker to a system that doesn't have an off-the-shelf app.
 Speak to Basker about whether the integration exists, whether it can be built, and how.